pingidentity/terraform-provider-pingdirectory/docs/resources/default_global_configuration.md

 - `subtree_accessibility_alert_time_limit` (String) Specifies the length of time that a subtree may remain hidden or read-only before an administrative alert is sent.
 - `time_limit` (String) Specifies the maximum length of time that the Directory Server should be allowed to spend processing a search operation.
 - `tracked_application` (Set of String) Specifies criteria for identifying specific applications that access the server to enable tracking throughput and latency of LDAP operations issued by an application.
+- `unauthenticated_idle_time_limit` (String) The idle-time-limit limit value that will apply for connections from unauthenticated clients.
+If this is not specified, then the value of the idle-time-limit property will be applied for both authenticated and unauthenticated connections.
+- `unauthenticated_lookthrough_limit` (Number) The lookthrough limit value that will apply for connections from unauthenticated clients.
+If this is not specified, then the value of the lookthrough-limit property will be applied for both authenticated and unauthenticated connections.
+- `unauthenticated_size_limit` (Number) The size limit value that will apply for connections from unauthenticated clients.
+If this is not specified, then the value of the size-limit property will be applied for both authenticated and unauthenticated connections.
+- `unauthenticated_time_limit` (String) The time limit value that will apply for connections from unauthenticated clients.
+If this is not specified, then the value of the time-limit property will be applied for both authenticated and unauthenticated connections.
 - `unrecoverable_database_error_mode` (String) Specifies the action which should be taken for any database that experiences an unrecoverable error.
 Action applies to local database backends and the replication recent changes database.
 - `verify_entry_digests` (Boolean) Indicates whether the digest should always be verified whenever an entry containing a digest is decoded.
 If this is "true", then if a digest exists, it will always be verified.
 Otherwise, the digest will be written when encoding entries but ignored when decoding entries but may still be available for other verification processing.
 - `warn_for_backends_with_multiple_base_dns` (Boolean) Indicates whether the server should issue a warning when enabling a backend that contains multiple base DNs.